masonakdev/developer-portfolio/README.md

 # Developer Portfolio

 My personal developer portfolio website built with React, TypeScript, and Vite.
-Deployed on Hetzner and managed by Docker Compose.
+Containerized with Docker and deployed to a VPS using Docker Compose.
+CI/CD pipeline implemented with GitHub Actions and a public container registry.

 **Website**: [https://masonak.dev](https://masonak.dev)<br/>
 **Author**: Mason Wilcox<br/>